json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/controllers.md

         => await base.GetAsync();

     [HttpGet("{id}")]
-    public override async Task<IActionResult> GetAsync(TId id)
+    public override async Task<IActionResult> GetAsync(int id)
         => await base.GetAsync(id);
 }
 ```

 ## Using ActionFilterAttributes

-The next option is to use the ActionFilterAttributes that ship with the library.
+The next option is to use the ActionFilter attributes that ship with the library.
 The available attributes are:

 - `NoHttpPost`: disallow POST requests
 - `NoHttpPatch`: disallow PATCH requests